yeahdef/bloomextract/README.md

 # bloomextract
-a simple amazon category / product page parser
+A simple Amazon.com category / product page parser

 I assume you have virtualenv...

 Get up and running by doing this:

 	git clone https://github.com/yeahdef/bloomextract.git